def classify_grade(score: float) -> str:

 unknown

 A for loop repeats a block of code once for each item in a collection.
-It is the primary tool for processing datasets, running training epochs, and iterating over files.
+It is the primary tool for processing datasets, iterating over records, and transforming lists.

 for score in [78, 85, 92]: # repeat once per score